 When it comes to decorating small spaces, less is more.
 Statement pieces will stand out more in a smaller apartment.
 Choose one or two statement pieces for each room whether it’s a fun colored couch or a painting.
 Once again, try not to bombard a space with too much clutter or unnecessary pieces.

 Leave Windows Uncovered

 As previously stated, light really does wonders for small spaces.
 Leaving windows uncovered will give an illusion of greater depth and will eliminate any dark corners.
-For privacy, opt for roman shades or blinds rather than curtains which can easily look overwhelming in a smaller space.
+For privacy, opt for roman shades or blinds rather than modern curtains which can easily look overwhelming in a smaller space.